Victory in the Pacific: Japan's Surrender and Aftermath

 - 9 August: The second U.S. atomic bomb is dropped on the large port city of Nagasaki, in Kyushu.
 An estimated 129,000 to 226,000 Japanese are killed.
 However, the “Big Six” and full Imperial Cabinet still cannot arrive at the necessary unanimous decision to accept the Potsdam terms and to surrender.
 Emperor Hirohito calls an imperial conference of all high-level advisers, an indication that he will accept the Allied terms, albeit with the proviso that the imperial house be preserved (a point left open in the Potsdam Declaration).

-- 10 August: Horohito makes the decision to surrender.
+- 10 August: Hirohito makes the decision to surrender.

 - 14 August: Hirohito’s surrender announcement to the Japanese nation is recorded.
-Despite an attempted last-minute coup by extreme militarists, the message is broadcast.
+Despite an attempted last-minute coup by radical militarists, the message is broadcast.
 Japan agrees to surrender unconditionally.